gitlabhq/gitlabhq/doc/administration/geo/replication/database.md

     gitlab-ctl stop sidekiq
     ```

+    NOTE: **Note**:
-   > **Note**: This step is important so we don't try to execute anything before the node is fully configured.
+    This step is important so we don't try to execute anything before the node is fully configured.

 1. [Check TCP connectivity][rake-maintenance] to the primary's PostgreSQL server: